 Many of our facilities are located on leased premises.
 These leases vary in length up through 2042, most with options to renew for specified periods of time.
-We expect to renew or buy out such leases, including all sterilization facility leases expiring in the next five years, as they come due.
+All sterilization facility leases expiring in the next five years have extension options in place.
+We expect to renew or buyout such leases as they come due.
 At the end of the lease term and any renewal period for a facility, we may be unable to renew the lease without substantial additional cost, if at all.
-For example, in September 2019, we were unable to reach an agreement to renew the lease on our EO processing facility in Willowbrook, Illinois following community pressure resulting from negative publicity surrounding the facility.
+For example, in September 2019, we were unable to reach an agreement to renew the lease on our EO processing facility in Willowbrook, following community pressure resulting from negative publicity surrounding our Willowbrook facility.
 If we are unable to renew our facility leases, we may be required to relocate or close a facility.
 Relocating a facility involves significant expense in connection with the movement and installation of specialized equipment and any necessary recertification or licensing with regulatory authorities.
-Even briefly closing a facility to relocate would reduce the sales that the facility would have contributed to our revenues and could negatively impact our customer relations.
+Closing a facility, even briefly to relocate, would reduce the sales that such facility would have contributed to our revenues and could negatively impact our customer relations.
 Any such relocation or closure could have a material adverse effect on our business, prospects, financial condition or results of operations.